 Create a basemap of a 100-plot community garden in Mapping the Public Garden; then, turn it into a map-based app for communicating with plot holders.
 Learn how to do the following:

-ArcMap is one component of the ArcGIS 10.5 release.
+ArcMap is one component of ArcGIS.
 The following resources connect you to what's new across the entire ArcGIS platform: